shinckel/inception/README.md

 - docker run -d -P name/demo:v1 (run a container)

 - docker build -t name/demo:v2 . (edit the source file and build another image, changing the version tag. it will use the cache and build super fast)
+- docker images

 - share container with friends in dockerHub -> docker push name/demo:v2

+- docker logs image-name
+- docker rm image-name
+- docker ps -a (list all containers, including the ones that have stopped)
+- docker stop container-name

 # A basic Apache+PHP Image
 FROM ubuntu:12.04